rook/rook/design/ceph-csi-driver.md

 * When provisioning Ceph-CSI Rook must uniquely identify the driver/provisioner name so that multiple CSI drivers or multiple Rook instances within a (Kubernetes) cluster will not collide

+### Future points of integration

+While not immediately required this section outlines a few improvements that could be made to improve the Rook and CSI integration:

+#### Extend CephBlockPool and CephFilesystem CRDs to provision Storage Classes

+Extend CephBlockPool and CephFilesystem CRDs to automatically provision Storage Classes when so configured.
+Instead of requiring an administrator to create a CRD and a Storage Class, add metatdata to the CRD such that Rook will automatically create storage classes based on that additional metadata.

+#### Select Flex Provisioning or CSI based on CephCluster CRD

+Currently the code requires changing numerous parameters to enable CSI.
+This document aims to change that to a single parameter.
+In the future it may be desirable to make this more of a "runtime" parameter that could be managed in the cluster CRD.